-The land on which Kishwauketoe sits was purchased in 1989 and formally became a protected nature conservancy “Dedicated to the Children of Tomorrow” on July 6th, 1990.
-The land is steeped in Native American history, as the Potawatomi people, also called “Keepers of the Sacred Dire” or “The True People”, once inhabited the area.
+The land on which Kishwauketoe sits was purchased in 1990 and formally became a protected nature conservancy “Dedicated to the Children of Tomorrow” on July 6, 1990.
+The land is steeped in Native American history, as the Potawatomi people, also called “Keepers of the Sacred Fire” or “The True People”, once inhabited the area.
 The name Kishwauketoe was selected because of its Potawatomi origin.
 It loosely translates as “Clear Water” or “Lake of the Sparkling Water” – a perfect fit for a place that encompasses the beauty of Geneva Lake, with its lush and expansive pockets of nature, while also honoring the Potawatomi.

 Today, volunteers work diligently to remove invasive species and replace them with native trees, grasses, and wildflowers.
 They also continuously maintain the wonderful trails, so everyone can enjoy Kishwauketoe.
 While larger projects often require grants and/or support by other organizations and Citizens dedicated to supporting KNC’s Mission, the volunteers at Kishwauketoe have achieved an amazing amount of work, including:

 - Restoration of over over 65 acres of prairie

 - 4 miles of trails, cleared and maintained

 - A fifteen-acre arboretum, planted on the Harris Road entrance